plone/cookieplone-templates/templates/add-ons/aurora_addon/{{ cookiecutter.__folder_name }}/README.md

-acceptance-frontend-prod-start   Start acceptance frontend in production mode acceptance-backend-start         Start backend acceptance server ci-acceptance-backend-start      Start backend acceptance server in headless mode for CI acceptance-test                  Start Cypress in interactive mode ci-acceptance-test               Run cypress tests in headless mode for CI
+acceptance-frontend-prod-start   Start acceptance frontend in production mode acceptance-backend-start         Start backend acceptance server ci-acceptance-backend-start      Start backend acceptance server in headless mode for CI install-acceptance               Install the Playwright browsers used by the acceptance tests acceptance-test                  Start the acceptance tests in interactive (UI) mode ci-acceptance-test               Run the acceptance tests in headless mode for CI
 ```

 ### Development environment set up